CS-chest-pain-non-cardiac denial overturned

 Peer-to-Peer Discussion

-After the initial denial by the insurance company, a robust Peer-to-Peer discussion was held between AppriseMD and the insurance company’s medical director.
-The patient’s cardiac testing was essentially normal, the symptoms resolved, and the chest pain was determined to be non-cardiac in nature.
+After the initial denial by the insurance company, a robust peer-to-peer discussion was held between AppriseMD and the insurance company’s medical director.
+The patient’s cardiac testing was essentially normal.
+The symptoms resolved, and the chest pain was determined to be non-cardiac in nature.
 However, the denial was overturned based on the following:

 1. This was believed to be unstable angina on admission